 Yield + quality

-Zulu II can transform low-yielding dry paddocks into palatable, productive pastures growing over 10 t DM/ha in spring and early summer.
+Zulu II can transform low-yielding dry paddocks into palatable, productive pastures growing over 10 t DM/ha, with highest growth rates through spring and early summer.
 Feed value is excellent, with less risk of bloat than other annual clovers.

 Sowing Zulu II